 And the interesting part came from the second experiment where they put these three groups of dogs into a separate box where there's just a small divider, I don't know, 6, 12 inches tall.
 And I can promise you with having two German shepherds, they can easily jump over that.

 And they basically had to jump to the other half of the box to stop getting shocked.
-And so, the first group that didn't get shocked in the first experiment, they just said, “Hey, this doesn't feel good” and they jumped to the other side of the box, they stopped getting shocked.
+And so, the first group that didn't get shocked in the first experiment, they just said, “Hey, this doesn't

 The second group who realized, hey, there's something I can do about this, did the same thing.
 And just like the lever worked last time, let me figure out the solution.
 They jumped over the divider, they stopped getting shocked.